Safe Storage and Disposal of Prescription Pain Medicine

-In national surveys, over 10% of high school seniors report lifetime misuse of prescription opioids (pain killers).
+In national surveys, over 14% of high school seniors report lifetime misuse of prescription opioids.
 Many people think they are buying them off the internet or on the street or doctor shopping, but 70% of people who abuse prescription painkillers get them from a friend or relative or getting them from their own prescriptions.

 Statistics you need to know:

-- Four in 5 new heroin users started out misusing prescription painkillers
+Four out of 5 synthetic opioid users started out misusing prescription opioids

-What can you do to keep your children safe and stem the tide of rising misuse of prescription pain-killers/opioids?
+What can you do to keep your children safe from misuse of prescription opioids?

 Monitor, secure and properly dispose of prescription drugs.

-- Know how much you have on a frequent basis.
+Know how much medication you have on a frequent basis.

-- Keep them in a secure and locked location – not in a medicine cabinet, nightstand, kitchen counter, or purse.
-These lock boxes can be purchased from pharmacy or on the internet.
+Keep medications in a secure and locked location – not in a medicine cabinet, nightstand, kitchen counter, or purse.
+Lock boxes can be purchased from pharmacy or on the internet.

-Dispose of unused drugs.
-The BEST place is a local drop-off location (see http:/rxdrugdropbox.org) for locations, or at the next National Prescription Drug Take-Back Day.
+Dispose of unused medications.
+The BEST place is a local drop-off location such Nationwide Children’s Hospital outpatient pharmacies or a public drop box (see www.rxdrugdrops.com) for locations.
 If you want, or need to dispose of them at home: